Voovs/Cli-Audio-Trimmer/README.md

 ### State of Project

 <strong>Does NOT work</strong>.
 Currently at a very early stage of development.
-Wait for v1.0.0 before using
+Wait for at least v0.1.0 before using

 <!-- ❌ 🟡 ✅ -->